 What are the benefits of using the Volunteer Referral Service?

 By using the VRS you have access to a variety of different volunteering roles in different organisations all over Sydney and some in regional areas of NSW.
-Our skilled and experienced interviewers can guide and advise you regarding volunteer work and help you find a role that is well suited to your skills and experience to help you make the right choice.
+Our skilled and experienced interviewers can help you find a role that is suited to your skills and experience to help you make the right choice.
 All our member organisations have current Public Liability and Volunteer Accident insurance for your protection.

 Where can I volunteer?

 The Centre for Volunteering can put you in touch with a wide range of opportunities in not-for-profit organisations across the Greater Sydney area.
 To find volunteer positions in regional NSW, we can refer you to your nearest volunteer resource centre.